pattichis/AIM/README.md

 # AIM
 This document contains links to select datasets, models, and papers related to AI in Medical Image Analysis.<br />
+The links have been verified in November, 2025.
 Click on the Outline button (upper-right button in GitHub) to jump to a particular topic.

 Please reference: